 - Since the University is acting as the primary agency for these invoices, the college/department should verify dates, calculations, work performed, etc. before approving for payment.

-- The Office of Contracts and Grants approves these rates.
+- The Office of Cost Analysis approves these rates.

 - See the Service Center section of this guide and Service Center Reg10.05.09 for more information.